Cognitive Alpha Mining via LLM-Driven Code-Based Evolution: Experiments

 To demonstrate the evolution capability of \textbf{CogAlpha}, we show an example of how liquidity-related alphas evolve over multiple iterations.
 Each generated alpha is evaluated by predictive metrics (IC and RankIC).
 Poorly performing alphas are automatically filtered out, while stronger ones are preserved and further evolved.

 The first version (\autoref{lst: alpha_code1}) represents an initial manually designed alpha.
 It measures the liquidity impact as the price rise \((high - close)\) per unit of traded volume.
 Its metrics are: \textbf{IC: 0.0090}, \textbf{RankIC: 0.0061}.
-Through mutation, the model generates an alternative formulation (\autoref{lst: alpha_code2}) that uses the full daily price range \((high - low)\) instead of the closing difference.
+Through mutation, the model generates an alternative formulation (\autoref{lst: alpha_code2} in Appendix~\ref{A: Evolution of Alphas}) that uses the full daily price range \((high - low)\) instead of the closing difference.
 This captures broader intraday liquidity behavior.
 Its metrics slightly decrease to \textbf{IC: 0.0073}, \textbf{RankIC: 0.0021}, and thus this version is discarded in later rounds.

-After several evolutionary rounds, CogAlpha produces a more refined version (\autoref{lst: alpha_code3}).
+After several evolutionary rounds, CogAlpha produces a more refined version (\autoref{lst: alpha_code3} in Appendix~\ref{A: Evolution of Alphas}).
 It normalizes the absolute daily price move by dollar volume and applies a $\tanh$ transformation to ensure boundedness and robustness.
-The evolved alpha achieves significantly improved performance with \textbf{IC: 0.0141} and \textbf{RankIC: 0.0087}, demonstrating the ability of the evolutionary mechanism to refine quantitative factors effectively.
+The evolved alpha achieves significantly improved performance with \textbf{IC: 0.0141} and \textbf{RankIC: 0.0087}, showing the ability of the evolutionary mechanism to refine quantitative factors effectively.

-After a complete evolution cycle, CogAlpha is able to generate a large number of single-factor alphas with strong predictive power, many of which achieve \textbf{IC values above 0.05} and \textbf{RankIC values above 0.07}.
+After a complete evolution cycle, CogAlpha is able to generate a large number of single-factor alphas with strong predictive power, many of which achieve \textbf{absolute IC values above 0.05} and \textbf{absolute RankIC values above 0.07}.
 This demonstrates the framework's capacity to autonomously explore and optimize factor space toward higher-performing and more interpretable alphas.